sergevar/paulgrahamblog/cleaned/nerds.md

 If life seems awful to kids, it's neither because hormones are turning you all into monsters (as your parents believe), nor because life actually is awful (as you believe).
 It's because the adults, who no longer have any economic use for you, have abandoned you to spend years cooped up together with nothing real to do.
 Any society of that type is awful to live in.
 You don't have to look any further to explain why teenage kids are unhappy.

 I've said some harsh things in this essay, but really the thesis is an optimistic one-- that several problems we take for granted are in fact not insoluble after all.
 Teenage kids are not inherently unhappy monsters.
 That should be encouraging news to kids and adults both.

-Thanks to Sarah Harlin, Trevor Blackwell, Robert Morris, Eric Raymond, and Jackie Weicker for reading drafts of this essay, and Maria Daniels for scanning photos.